Theta-Limited/DroneModels/README.md

 Contributions to this project must use the [fork and pull method](https://reflectoring.io/github-fork-and-pull/).

 To contribute, make a fork of this repo and clone your fork.
 Insert your new JSONObject to the `droneCCDParams` array in `droneModels.json`.
 Install [`jq`](https://jqlang.github.io/jq/) if it is not already on your system, and run the command described previously to check for syntax errors.

-Add and commit your changes, and push it to your fork.
+When ready to submit, add and commit your changes, and push it to your fork.
 Finally, use the GitHub web interface to create a pull request to request your fork's changes to be merged into this repository.
 In your pull request message, please describe your drone model and the process you used to perform calibration.

 ## Additional Information